Cody8295/AetnaDevOpsDashboard/README.md

 # Aetna DevOps Dashboard

-A dashboard web UI designed to see the overall status of DevOps tools and processes, this application enables the simplification of continous integration.
-By pulling information from various API's, the DevOps Dashboard cleverly transforms the datapoints into rich visuals and useful chunks of information which meaningfully relate to each other.
-This summary of the data provides management a very useful perspective into the day-to-day business of software development at Aetna.
+The Aetna DevOps Dashboard is a web GUI that displays the status of DevOps tools and processes in order to provide insights and simplify continous integration.
+By pulling information from various APIs, the DevOps Dashboard transforms the raw data into rich visualizations and interprets the data points in order to relate them to each other.
+This summary of the data provides management a useful perspective into the day-to-day business of software development at Aetna.

 ## Continous Integration
 There are three fundamental parts to the continous integration cycle at Aetna: